 Betsy Coopersmith, Director of Administration and Children’s Ministries

 A native of Ohio, Betsy moved to Washington, D.C. in 2013 after studying religion and psychology at Grove City College.
 Prior to joining Resurrection staff in 2017, Betsy worked in DC’s nonprofit sector for four years.
-Her husband, Wesley, is a policy manager at a think tank and is often seen running around Capitol Hill, training for his latest marathon.
+Her husband, Wesley, works in government relations on Capitol Hill.
+They spend most of their time serving as RA's for a local intern program and chasing around their 8 month old son.
 Email Betsy.

 Tim Hall, Director of Music